PTE MocksMock Practice Tests

 Why it matters: The AI scorer penalises hesitations longer than 3 seconds (which cuts the microphone), filler words ('um', 'uh'), and speaking in short bursts instead of sustained flow.
 Oral fluency is weighted approximately 40% in Speaking tasks.

 How to fix it: Daily shadowing practice: listen to a 30-second clip and speak along with it, matching pace and rhythm.
-Target 120–135 words per minute with minimal pauses.
+Use Speaking practice drills to target 120–135 words per minute with minimal pauses.
 Record yourself and listen back.

 SpellingSpelling enabling skill below 55; losing points on WFD and Summarise Written Text